 You can download our Excel workbook that we’ve used to prepare this article.

-11 Suitable Methods to Calculate Average in Excel
+How to Calculate Average in Excel (11 Suitable Methods)

 1. Calculate Simple Arithmetic Average of a Group of Numbers